 Different areas of the body may require different dressing approaches.
 The guidance in this section is based on clinical studies and real-world use of VYJUVEK.

-Reminder: Because of the nature of the hydrophobic dressing, you may see more drainage on these areas when removing dressings.
+Reminder: Due to the nature of hydrophobic dressings, you may see more drainage on these areas when removing dressings.

 VYJUVEK is a topical gel used to treat wounds in adult and pediatric patients (from birth) with dystrophic epidermolysis bullosa (DEB).